-18.6 Event triggers
+18.7 Event triggers

 It is possible to configure max.
-4 independent event trigger R1, R2, R3, R4.
+4 independent event triggers per channel: R1, R2, R3 and R4.

 The event triggers can be used, e.g., to:

 - output information about the running measurement

 - trigger special remote functions

 - switch on/off pumps and motors

 - Select the program branch Options.

 - Press ENTER.